 Artificially high averages make schools look more selective.
 This improves rankings, making it easier for them to attract top students and faculty and justify higher tuition fees.
 They also get significantly more applications.
 This increases visibility and their pools of potential students, rendering them more desirable and appealing.

-Risks and Drawbacks for Students
+Risks and Drawbacks of Test-Optional Policies for Students

 Without comparable metrics, colleges are wary of offering their best aid packages to students without test scores.
 Some won’t offer merit-based financial aid to non-submitters; they reserve their largest aid packages for students who submit scores.
 Hofstra University, for example, considers all students for merit-based awards.
 However, only students who submit test scores are eligible for Hofstra’s largest monetary scholarship awards.

 Going without test data is perceived as a riskier choice.
-As a result, those do not submit test results sometimes gain admission more easily, but may attend because of insufficient financial assistance.
+As a result, those who do not submit test results sometimes gain admission more easily, but may attend because of insufficient financial assistance.

 What if your family has the financial means for college but you have uninspiring standardized test scores?
 If you have a strong GPA and are otherwise promising, you may be more likely to gain admission by going test-optional.
 Your greater-than-average financial resources may eliminate the need for financial aid.
 If you can afford to forgo assistance, the no-test option may be good for you.